 Lunch @L’Epicerie (Quartier de l’Amara): The BMA Burger (EUR 20) with Farmer’s Bacon, Abondance cheese and a fried egg, Gnocchi in a creamy Mushroom sauce (EUR 18).
 The desserts were: Double Crème (EUR 8): Fromage Blanc with Myrtilles compote and meringue, a Tarte Myrtille and a Chocolate cake (EUR 7,50 each).
 Fromage blanc is a smooth type of cottage cheese and myrtilles are often called blueberries but are in fact bilberries, the European kin of the North American blueberries.
 A delicious combination!

 Dinner @Le Douchka (Quartier la Falaise).
 No ski trip is complete without it, Fondue Savoyarde 🧀 : cheese fondue with white wine that is eaten by dipping morsels of stale bread in a bubbling sea of cheese (sometimes also accompanied with an assortment of dried meats, and pickles like cornichons and pearl onions).
 We tried 2 types of Fondue Savoyarde.

-On the right the Fondue aux Cépes (EUR 23 per person) which came with the addition of porchini mushrooms.
-The consistency of the larger mushroom pieces became a bit tough over time, but I nevertheless liked the somewhat robuster and earthier flavour of this cheese fondue.
+On the right, the Fondue aux Cépes (EUR 23 per person) came with the addition of porcini mushrooms.
+The consistency of the larger mushroom pieces became a bit tough over time, but I nevertheless liked the somewhat more robust and earthier flavor of this cheese fondue.